Skip to main content

 set_ui_height(<height>)

-Set the height of a script performance view in grid units
+Set the height of a script performance view in grid units.

 <height>

-The height of script in grid units (1 to 8)
+The height of script in grid units (1 ...
+8).

 Remarks

-• Only possible in the init callback.
+• This command can only be used in the on init callback.

 Examples